 My Swedish Ancestry Is Calling To Me

-It definitely feels like Fall, already, in Forest Grove, Oregon.
-And the cooler weather makes me think about my Scandinavian ancestry.
+It definitely feels like Fall in Forest Grove, Oregon.
+The cooler weather makes me think about my Scandinavian ancestry.

 I’m Swedish on my mother’s side.
-Her mom, my grandmother, emigrated with her family from their home in Stockholm to the United States in 1903.
+Her mom, my grandmother, emigrated to the United States with her family in 1903.
+Their home was in Stockholm.
 She passed away when my mom was only 15 years old, so I never got to meet her.
 But I heard lots of stories and have always identified with the Swedish side of my family.

-The traditional Norse style of eating has been appealing to me, for a long time now, because consuming a diet that is close to what my DNA was formed by just makes sense to me.
+The traditional Norse style of eating has been appealing to me lately.
+Consuming a diet close to what my DNA was formed on makes sense to me.

-For instance, none of the following fruits are found in the Scandinavian countries, so it seems likely that my own DNA probably wouldn’t do well with them;
+For instance, none of the following fruits exist naturally in the Scandinavian countries;

 Tropical Fruits – such as; banana, mango, papaya, oranges, grapefruits, lemons, limes, tangerines, pineapple, melons of any kind, kiwi, coconuts or any coconut products, dates, figs, etc.

-Instead, the fruits that grow in Sweden and other Scandinavian countries are only found during short seasons of the year and are then stored by drying or bottling for use during the long winter months.
-These fruits are relatively low in sugar (so, lower in carbohydrates) compared to some of the other, sweeter varieties.
+The fruits that grow in Sweden, and other Scandinavian countries, are only found during short seasons of the year.
+Then they’re stored by drying or bottling for use during the long winter months.
+These fruits are much lower in carbohydrate than some of the other, sweeter varieties.

-Fruits grown in Sweden include; various wild berries such as lingonberries, cloud berries, Swedish blueberries, blackberries, cranberries, wild raspberries and strawberries, and tree-fruit varieties such as (mainly) apples, pears, plums, and some cherries.
+Fruits grown in Sweden include; wild berries such as lingonberries, cloud berries, Swedish blueberries, blackberries, cranberries, wild raspberries and strawberries, and tree-fruits such as apples, pears, plums, and cherries.

 According to Swedish YouTuber, Arith Härger in his video The Food of the Vikings 50-60% of the (traditional) Swedish diet consisted of meat and fish.
-So, pretty naturally low-carb…just because of their location in the northern climate where it’s much too cold to grow many fruits and vegetables.
+So, pretty naturally low-carb.
+Their northern climate is much too cold to grow many fruits and vegetables.